Mosesoluwaseye/wound-monitoring-system/README.md

 ## License

-This project is provided as-is for Health monitoring purposes.
+This project is licensed under the MIT License.